bluething/exercise-codinginterview/forfun/mathisfun/src/test/java/gcdandlcm/README.md

 - 40 / 24 = 1 with a remainder of 16.
 - 24 / 16 = 1 with a remainder of 8.
 - 16 / 8 = 2 with a remainder of 0.
-The gcdandlcm is the last value we use as a divisor, 8.
+The gcd is the last value we use as a divisor, 8.

 ### LCM